playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 ![A diagram explaining how the aforementioned steps would flow](./normal.svg)

-This is a fairly straightforward flow once you get the hang of it.
+This is a reasonably straightforward flow once you get the hang of it.
 Let's take a look at what happens when you throw a component-based framework into the fray.

 # Client Side Rendering {#csr}

-While you may not be familiar with this term, you're more than likely familiar with how you'd implement one of these; After all, this is the default when building a Angular, React, or Vue site.
+While you may not be familiar with this term, you're more than likely familiar with how you'd implement one of these; After all, this is the default when building an Angular, React, or Vue site.
 Let's use a React site as an example.
 When you build a typical React SPA without utilizing a framework like NextJS or Gatsby, you'd:

 1) You build the React code
 2) You put it on a server